intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/ray.md

 ---

-You can directly run [Ray](https://github.com/ray-project/ray) applications on the underlying cluster (such as K8s or Hadoop cluster) with Analytics Zoo.
+[Ray](https://github.com/ray-project/ray) is an open source distributed framework for emerging AI applications.
+Users can seamlessly integrate Ray applications into the big data processing pipeline on the underlying cluster (such as [K8s](./k8s.md) or [Hadoop/YARN](./hadoop.md) cluster) with Analytics Zoo.

 _**Note:** Analytics Zoo has been tested on Ray 0.8.4 and you are highly recommended to use this tested version._